About Me

 - Linux kernel

-- Reading kernel code
+- Reading kernel code and turning small findings into patches

-- Following mailing lists
+- Following mailing list review flows

 I still care about security, but these days kernel work is just more fun.